 In addition, the treatment must not be readily available through the public health system and your application must include supporting reports from two registered medical practitioners.
 The ATO says that it will only consider one IVF treatment per application.

 With regards to IVF, claims for early access are often made under the mental health provision.
-If you can show, with the certification of medical practitioners, that you are suffering mentally due to infertility, you may be eligible to submit a claim for early release of super.
+If you can show, with the certification of medical practitioners, that you are suffering mentally due to infertility, you may be eligible for early release of super.

 Accessing your super for other reasons

-More generally, there are a number of other circumstances under which you may be able to access your super before reaching your preservation age.
-These circumstances are generally associated with medical complications or significant financial hardship.
+There are also other circumstances in which you may be able to access your super before reaching your preservation age.
+These are generally associated with medical complications or significant financial hardship.

 According to the ATO, you may be able to gain access to your superannuation on compassionate grounds if you or a dependant requires money for one of the following purposes: